zenika-open-source/terraform-aws-cli/README.md

 > The `--rm` flag will completely destroy the container and its data on exit.

 ### Build the image
-You can build the image locally directly from the Dockerfiles.
+You can build the image locally directly from the Dockerfiles :

 ```bash
 docker image build -t zenika/terraform-aws-cli:dev .